luminousxv/Smart-Key/Server/KEY API README.md

     let sql2 = 'delete from KeyInfo where SerialNum = ?';
     let sql3 = 'delete from KeyRecord where SerialNum = ?';
     let sql4 = 'select * from KeyInfo where SerialNum = ?';
+    let sql5 = 'select OwnerID from Key_Authority where SerialNum = ?';

     if (req.session.login === undefined) {
         let resultCode = 404;